Jingle Bells will sound more like “cha ching” at Walmart stores across the country this year, if the retailer's forecasts ring true.

 Duncan MacNaughton, chief merchandising and marketing officer for Walmart US, said if early layaway is indication of holiday expectations – Walmart is positioned to win market share through the back half of this year.

 He said the retailer has $400 million of goods in layaway as of today (Oct.
-10), which is some 50% of last year’s total in the just the first few weeks of the program.
+10), which is roughly 50% of last year’s total in ust the first few weeks of the program.

 Social media will play a larger role in this year’s holiday success, according to MacNaughton.
 He said the retailer is in close daily contact with its 22 million Facebook friends, an audience that has grown three times larger in the past year.

 Each Tuesday Wal-Mart will roll back the price of a toy that Facebook friends have most requested.
-That campaign is dubbed “Toyland Tuesday” and will be rolled out this month.
+That campaign is dubbed “Toyland Tuesday” and will begin this month.

 He said company has asked 100 Twitter elves to help with service and holiday suggestions for the customers using that social platform.
 And gift suggestions will be posted on Pinterest in a separate campaign.